APPFL/APPFL/docs/tutorials/examples_ray.rst

 Installation
 ------------

-First, we should install the APPFL package on the loca` l machines.
+First, we should install the APPFL package on the local machines.
 Below shows how to install the APPFL package from its source code.
-For more information, please refer to the `APPFL documentation <https://appfl.ai/en/latest/install/index.html>`_.
+For more information, please refer to the `APPFL installation guide <https://appfl.ai/en/latest/install/index.html>`_.

 .. code-block:: bash